krishnap25/privAI_course_2024o/README.md

 ## Homework

-We will have 4 homeworks total.
+We will have 4 homeworks.
 HW0, released on the first day of class, is meant to be a review (5% of the grade).
 The other 3 homeworks are worth 10% each.

 * [HW0](/resources/hw0.pdf): Released July 29, due August 9th at 11:59 PM.